-Coffee beans were even smuggled over borders and made their way through trade routes inconspicuously, so that people in remote places could also discover the rich flavours and energising effects of coffee.
+Coffee beans were even smuggled over borders and made their way through trade routes inconspicuously, so that people in remote places could also discover the rich flavors and energizing effects of coffee.

 In order to make a cup of coffee, there was a whole process of steps and stages that had to be taken and worked through, and naturally with the world being far wider and broader than people realized, coffee came in various forms as well, according to the process with which it was prepared.

 Today coffee drinking, coffee making, coffee makers, coffee machines and coffee beans are a whole different story.
 Coffee rules the world.
 It definitely isn't a rarity.
 A number of the world's leading manufacturers are responsible for the development of coffee machines that truly are strange pieces of machinery.
 With all this progress then, why are people seemingly suddenly making a flurry towards the pod option?

 Let's shed some light on the phenomena of the coffee pod for those who are unfamiliar with it.
 The coffee pod is much like a tea bag for coffee drinkers.
 So, in the event you are having trouble imagining, think of your favorite tea bag - perhaps a Lipton's Earl Grey, a Twinning's Peppermint, a Tetley's Black Tea, whatever takes your fancy.
 As with a tea bag, a coffee pod requires water in order to be activated.